 Do not let the dealer or manufacturer take advantage of you.
 When you hire our firm, you get a team of experienced and dedicated lemon law attorneys to fight for you.
 We fully explain the process each step of the way so that you fully understand your options.
 Manufacturers and dealerships may give you the runaround or mislead you regarding your rights under the California lemon law.
 Unlike in other states, California does not require consumers to participate in the arbitration to resolve their Lemon Law claims.

-Our attorneys are dedicated to protecting our clients’ lemon law rights in Irvine, Orange, Anaheim, Santa Ana, Newport Beach, Costa Mesa, Huntington Beach, Fullerton, Tustin, Garden Grove, Mission Viejo, Brea, Lake Forest, Laguna Niguel, Laguna Beach, Seal Beach, Los Alamitos, all of Orange County and throughout California.
+Our attorneys are dedicated to protecting our clients’ lemon law rights in Irvine, Orange, Anaheim, Santa Ana, Newport Beach, Costa Mesa, Huntington Beach, Fullerton, Tustin, Garden Grove, Mission Viejo, Brea, Lake Forest, Laguna Niguel, Laguna Beach, Seal Beach, Los Alamitos, Los Angeles, all of Orange County and throughout California.

 Our attorneys have large national law firm litigation experience.
 We use this experience to effectively and aggressively prosecute lemon law claims on behalf of our clients.